Chronology

 June 1943–March 1944

-Applies to A.S.T.P.
-(Army Special Training Program).
-Fails medicine exam, but passes in languages.
+Applies to Army Special Training Program (A.S.T.P.).
+Fails medicine exam but passes in languages.
 Army cuts languages program and instead sends him for engineering training at DePaul University, Chicago.
 Takes classes in math, chemistry, physics, geography, speech and history; twenty-four weeks in, Army cancels program.

-Travels to Loop in downtown Chicago to hear jazz.
+While in Chicago, travels to Loop in downtown area to hear jazz.

 1944